Historic Place Category 1

 The Onehunga Carnegie Free Library has aesthetic value for its outstanding visual qualities, including its imposing and elaborate street façade, its grand interior and its prominent position in the Onehunga streetscape.
 The library has architectural significance as a well-preserved example of Edwardian Free Classicism with distinctive features, including its triumphal arch composition and external and internal plasterwork details.
 It also has architectural value as one of twelve remaining Carnegie libraries in New Zealand and as a rare example of the work of local architect and politician, John Park.
 The library has special historical significance as a physical reminder of Carnegie's corporate philanthropy and his substantial influence on the development of library programmes throughout the world, including New Zealand.
 The building also has historical significance as part of a movement in New Zealand towns to improve their public infrastructure and amenities in the early twentieth century.
 The library has social significance as a building that has been a focus for the Onehunga community since its construction.

 Opened on 11 September 1912, the library building was funded by philanthropist and industrialist Andrew Carnegie on land provided by the Onehunga Borough Council.
-The building is one of the most ornate of 18 Carnegie Free Libraries built from funds provided by Carnegie, about half of which have since been demolished.
+The building is one of the most ornate of 18 Carnegie Free Libraries built from funds provided by Carnegie [one third of which have since been demolished].
 The Carnegie Corporation was established 'for the advancement and diffusion of knowledge and understanding among the people of the United States and the British Dominions and Colonies'.
 Part of the Corporation's early work was funding the construction of public libraries.
 Eventually 2,509 free public libraries were built throughout the English speaking world.
 The Onehunga library is a significant example of corporate philanthropy.

 An imposing Edwardian Institutional building with a main façade of rather unusual design.
 The building is of architectural significance for its boldly composed and decorative façade and its original condition both inside and out.
 Many interesting interior fittings have survived intact.